Credit is a way to verify if the person who is borrowing is worthy of creditworthy or not.

 Equity is prone to volatility particularly in the short – to medium-term.

 These are basically mutual funds that invest in debt securities, such as the Govt.
-Securities, bonds, corporate bonds and various other debt instruments.
-Simply put, A debt fund is an Mutual Fund scheme that invests in fixed income instruments such as Government as well as Corporate Bonds, money market instruments, corporate debt securities.that provide capital appreciation.
+Securities, bonds, corporate bonds, and various other debt instruments.
+Simply put, A debt fund is a Mutual Fund scheme that invests in fixed-income instruments such as Government as well as Corporate Bonds, money market instruments, and corporate debt securities.that provide capital appreciation.

-If you are an investor who is looking for a steady income and debt funds are the best for, however they’re not risk completely risk-free.
+If you are an investor who is looking for a steady income and debt funds are the best for you, however, they’re not risk completely risk-free.
 Debt funds are more stable, therefore they are safer than equity funds.

 What is the role of credit risk important in debt mutual funds?